So Why So Sad

 "So Why So Sad" is a song by Welsh rock band Manic Street Preachers, jointly released in February 2001 as the first single from their sixth studio album, Know Your Enemy (2001), alongside "Found That Soul".
 All three members of the band—James Dean Bradfield, Sean Moore and Nicky Wire—share the writing credits.
 The song reached number eight on the UK Singles Chart, one place above "Found That Soul".

 Background

-The song includes the line "burns an expressway to your skull", a reference to the final track on Sonic Youth's EVOL album and a Buddy Miles song.
-The song deals mainly with the paradoxical high rates of depression and anxiety experienced by those living in affluence and comfort.
-It has also been suggested that a reference to the Dead Sea scrolls and the line "dependent on above" imply that there is a religious connection, but there's no further support for this outside the chorus.
-The single version is shorter, with the phrase "So Why, So Why So Sad?" sung only three times instead of four at the end and the drums finish two bars earlier without a fill.